 - (1) If the DBE goal is more than zero, - (a) Bidders, at the time the bid proposal is submitted, shall submit a listing of DBE participation, including the names and addresses on Listing of DBE Subcontractors contained elsewhere in the contract documents in order for the bid to be considered responsive.
-Bidders shall indicate the total dollar value of the DBE participation for the contract. - (b) If bidders have no DBE participation, they shall indicate this on the Listing of DBE Subcontractors by entering the word "None" or the number "0."
-This form shall be completed in its entirety. - (c) The bidder shall be responsible for ensuring that the DBE is certified at the time of bid by checking the Directory of Transportation Firms.
-If the firm is not certified at the time of the bid-letting, that DBE's participation will not count towards achieving the DBE goal. - (2) If the DBE goal is zero, bidders, at the time the bid proposal is submitted, shall enter the word "None"; or the number "0"; or if there is participation, add the value on the Listing of DBE Subcontractors contained elsewhere in the contract documents.
+Bidders shall indicate the total dollar value of the DBE participation for the contract.

+- (b) If bidders have no DBE participation, they shall indicate this on the Listing of DBE Subcontractors by entering the word "None" or the number "0."
+This form shall be completed in its entirety.
+Blank forms will not be deemed to represent zero participation.
+Bids submitted that do not have DBE participation indicated on the appropriate form will not be read publicly during the opening of bids.
+The Department will not consider these bids for award and the proposal will be rejected. - (c) The bidder shall be responsible for ensuring that the DBE is certified at the time of bid by checking the Directory of Transportation Firms.
+If the firm is not certified at the time of the bid-letting, that DBE's participation will not count towards achieving the corresponding goal. - (2) If the DBE goal is zero, entries on the Listing of DBE Subcontractors are not required for the zero goal, however any DBE participation that is achieved during the project shall be reported in accordance with requirements contained elsewhere in the special provision.